crimsonFig/Interactive_Sylladex/README.md

   - The inventory system is composed of `Card`s where a `Card` can hold a supplied item the user "gives".
     - The `Sylladex` holds a 'master deck' that contains the current inventory state in a standardized format of `Card`s
     - The `ModusBuffer` holds a reference to the 'master deck', which can be modify the 'master deck' but not replace it
-    - A `Modus` holds a unique data structure of `Card`s which it can save/load to the `ModusBuffer` after converting it
+    - A `Modus` describes a storage schema and holds a unique data structure of `Card`s which it can save/load to the `ModusBuffer` after converting it from a standardized format
   - The interfacing system is composed of a `ModusManager` that has a list of `Metadata` models and a `ModusBuffer` model
     - A `Metadata` model supplies information about a given `Modus` unit and enables `ModusManager` to map user-input to lambda expressions the `Modus` supplies as functionality
     - A `ModusBuffer` model supplies all the required information a `Modus` unit requires, utilizing dependency inversion